 Head outdoors with a field guide and a friend to learn about the botanical jewels in your neck of the woods.
 Preservation comes to those places that are loved by people.
 Suggestions for plant places and field guides.

 Be civically active.

-Development is the #1 cause of native plant destruction.
-Make note of open space slated for a strip mall or housing complex or active recreation area (because even settings like ball fields and golf courses eat up natural habitats).
+Development is the #1 cause of native plant destruction - even in parks.
+Make note of open space slated for a strip mall or housing complex or baseball field.
 Attend community board meetings.
 Voice your dissent.
-Open space allows for passive recreation, like plant hunting, birding and hiking.
-Such activities nurture the naturalist in all of us.

 Legal protection for plants.